isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Look for raw pointers that are targets of `new`, `malloc()`, or functions that may return such pointers.
+Look for raw pointers that are targets of `new`, `malloc()`, or functions that might return such pointers.

 ### <a name="Res-const"></a>ES.25: Declare an object `const` or `constexpr` unless you want to modify its value later on

 ##### Reason

 That way you can't change the value by mistake.
-That way may offer the compiler optimization opportunities.
+That way might offer the compiler optimization opportunities.

 ##### Example